rails/rails/guides/source/testing.md

 Functional Testing for Controllers
 ----------------------------------

-In Rails, a focus on testing the various actions of a controller is a form of writing functional tests.
-Remember, your controllers handle the incoming web requests to your application and eventually respond with a rendered view.

-When writing functional tests, you are focusing on testing how your actions handle the requests and the expected result or response.
+When writing functional tests, you are focusing on testing how controller actions handle the requests and the expected result or response.
 Functional controller tests are sometimes used in cases where system tests are not appropriate, e.g., to confirm an API response.